dxaginfo/player-efficiency-rating-calculator/README.md

 ## Acknowledgments

 - John Hollinger for developing the PER metric
-- Basketball statisticians and analysts who continue to evolve the field
+- Basketball statisticians and analysts who continue to evolve performance metrics